-We are always adding and refining our browser detector, based on the millions of user agents we collect and analyse
+We are always adding and refining our browser detector, based on the millions of user agents, client hints, and headers we collect and analyse

-User agents can be faked, modified, and mangled.
-We've got dozens of ways of identifying conflicting or incorrect fragments in user agents, to help identify possible fraud or fake requests
+We've got dozens of ways of identifying conflicting or incorrect fragments in user agents and client hints, to help identify possible fraudulent or faked requests

 You no longer need to maintain anything; with the API, you're always getting the latest and best detection

-Parsing user agents isn't just about knowing what browser your visitor is using, or whether a request comes from a bot or a human; you can use this information to improve your relationship with your customers, and make it easier for your team to work more efficiently.
+Our API isn't just about knowing what browser your visitor is using, or whether a request comes from a bot or a human; you can use the information the API provides to improve your relationship with your customers, and make it easier for your team to work more efficiently.

 We've seen it all, the good, the bad, and the down right weird.
-And we've built our parser to deal with it all.
+And we've built our API to deal with it all.
 By looking at all the HTTP headers of your visitors, including User Agent and Client Hints we'll give you the most accurate detection possible.

 Our parser goes above and beyond to prevent "impossible" results that you can end up with other parsing libraries...
 We'll give you sane fallbacks when there's a user agent that's "impossible"

-When we sit down each day to further develop the parser, we refer to our database of over 83.1 million user agents, as well as our ever growing collection of Client Hints.
-This ensures that our parser covers as many user agent variations as possible.
+When we sit down each day to further develop the detection, we refer to our database of over 410 million user agents, as well as our ever growing collection of Client Hints.
+This ensures that our detection covers as many combinations and variations as possible.

 We're hosted on Amazon Web Services, we monitor our systems closely, and love building things "the right way".
 You can be sure that the API will be here to help you with your customers.